-You’ll find a ton of strategies in this article on how to manage humidity in your home without a dehumidifier.
+This article offers many strategies for managing humidity in your home without a dehumidifier.
 It can be brutally humid.

 Living, working, and sleeping there might be challenging.
 In addition to being uncomfortable, it can encourage mold or fungus growth in dwellings.